-Thunderbolts Netball Club has been established since 1990 and has grown to be the largest Club in the Redlands.
+Thunderbolts Netball Club has been established since 1990 and has grown to be one of the largest Club in the Redlands.
 We are committed to the development of players, coaches and umpires and we encourage play that fits with the spirit of the game- being fair and competitive, whilst having fun in a safe environment.
 As such grading will be guided by the following principles:

 Grading is the process of establishing the number and composition of the Thunderbolts Netball Club teams to compete in the Redlands Netball Association competition.